FreedTapestry21/FreedTapstry21/README.md

-Hey there!
-I'm Freed!
+`println!("Hey there!
+I'm Freed!");`

-I do stuff with technology (Mostly software).
-I make my projects on my own.
-I don't do commisions.
+I'm a 15 year old developer who likes to tinker with technology.
+If you wanna know more about me then don't forget to check out my website `https://freeddev.org`.

-Have a nice day! :D
+Have an amazing day!